 2019: NEW LEADERSHIP

-On May 28, 2019, University of Mobile alumnus Dr. Lonnie Burnett became the institution’s fifth president, selected by the Board of Trustees to serve as interim president for the next 16 months.
+On November 22, 2019, University of Mobile alumnus Dr. Lonnie Burnett was selected by the Board of Trustees to serve as the institution's fifth president.
 A 1979 graduate of the University of Mobile, then Mobile College, Dr. Burnett joined the faculty in 2005 teaching history and gained tenure in 2012.
-He served in a variety of administrative positions, most recently as executive dean of the College of Arts and Sciences.
+Previously, he served as executive dean of the College of Arts and Sciences, vice provost, assistant vice president for Academic Affairs, and president of the Faculty Council.
 Dr. Burnett is the author of two books of history, numerous academic articles and reviews, and serves as managing editor for The Alabama Review quarterly journal of Alabama history.
 He has served as a member of the Saraland City School Board since 2010, where he earned state-wide honors from the Alabama Association of School Boards.
 He is an active member of Redemption Church in north Mobile.
 His wife, Lynne, and daughter, Lauren Burnett Wetzell, are also University of Mobile graduates.

 Throughout the decades, the University of Mobile has maintained a highly dedicated faculty providing quality Christian higher education with a devotion to the intellectual and spiritual development of students: Higher Education for a Higher Purpose.